CloudQuery Platform

 Next Steps

-With your GCP integration created, you can now proceed to use it in a .
+With your GCP integration created, you can now proceed to use it in a new sync.
 This will give you the opportunity to specify when your GCP sync should be run, and to which destination databases.